nus-cs2103-AY2122S2/ip/docs/README.md

   [E][] party (on: Mar 15 2022)
 Now you have 1 tasks in your list.
 ```
-Now you have added the event task 'party' that occurs on the date of 'Jan 22 2022' to your list which now has a total of 1 task.
+Now you have added the event task `party` that occurs on the date of `Jan 22 2022` to your list which now has a total of 1 task.

 ### Reccuring events - events that recur in the task list when it is recured using `recur`.